svyneet/challenge-dkb/Readme.md

 The task is divided into standard layers like: Entity, Service, Repository and Controller and there are a few supporting classes.

 They are all within the same package following Domain Driven Development approach.
-It is also recommended bz Spring: https://docs.spring.io/spring-boot/docs/2.0.0.RELEASE/reference/html/using-boot-structuring-your-code.html
+It is also recommended by Spring: https://docs.spring.io/spring-boot/docs/2.0.0.RELEASE/reference/html/using-boot-structuring-your-code.html

 In memory database DB2 has been used just for simple setup.